sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 This is to display the PK, KEK, DB and DBx key lists.

 ## 5 SONIC implementation
 The access of UEFI variables may vary from platform to platform depending on the specific implementation of UEFI firmware.
-Sonic will provide a common layer for accessing these variables and vendors can implement platform specific parts.
+Sonic will provide a common layer for accessing these variables and vendors can implement platform-specific parts.
 The SONIC will provide a plugin Python for vendors to implement these APIs and integrate them with the SONiC generic layer.

 ### 5.1 Plugin class